BotMill/kik-botmill/README.md

 		  <servlet-name>myKikBot</servlet-name>
 		  <url-pattern>/myKikBot</url-pattern>
 	  </servlet-mapping>

+Alternatively, you can also load your EntryPoint class via KikBotMillLoader

+	// Call this upon initialization of your app (should only be called once) KikBotMillLoader.getLoader().loadEntryPoint(new KikBotEntryPoint())

+	//	Call this on your callback url post handler (req = HttpRequest, Resp = HttpResponse).
+	KikBotMillLoader.getLoader().postHandler(req, resp);

 Your KikBotEntryPoint should extends KikBotMillEntry.
 You need to override the kikBotEntry and define your domains and behaviours.